 Image: Taken 9/14/2022.
 Jupiter, Europa (in transit), Io, and Ganymede.
 Credit: Vince Laine from Moon Township, PA.

-Closest in 70 Years
+Jupiter Closest in Earth

 How to See Jupiter

 Well, here it is: Just find the brightest star anytime between nightfall and midnight, and you’ll find Jupiter.
 Yep, that’s it.
 No fiddling with charts.
-Just look towards the east after sunset as Jupiter ascends, crosses the sky overnight, and then sets before sunset in the West.

 Jupiter is a giant.
 You could take all the other planets and double their combined masses, and you wouldn’t get the weight of Jupiter alone.
-The ancients got it strangely correct when they named it the king of the gods.

-If you have a small telescope, use it!
-You’ll see the disk illuminated—striped with two dark belts.
-If you have a night when the stars are NOT twinkling, have a look.
 Jupiter’s colorful features not only belts but also white zones, small dark and white circular storms, and, most famous of all, its Great Red Spot.
 This giant hurricane, twice the size of Earth, is sometimes beige, but most years it’s brick red.
 Occasionally it’s orange.
 Nobody knows what causes the persistent color—probably sulfur or phosphorus compounds.

 Viewing the Moons of Jupiter